-4.1.2.5 Determine status of property received, stored, issued, and shipped by amateriel management activity, and direct condemnation of property when prescribed by directives of higher authority.
+4.1.2.5 Determine status of property received, stored, issued, and shipped by a materiel management activity, and direct condemnation of property when prescribed by directives of higher authority.
+Certify that all condemned property being NRTS'd from base level activities to depot for repair contain all parts/components as specified by the applicable TO (ensures all parts/components are present in the NTRS'd component, whether serviceable or unserviceable).

-4.1.2.6 Establish and maintain inspection controls on materiel within the technical order compliance category to ensure inspection dates permit the availability of serviceable stock.
+4.1.2.6 Establish and maintain inspection controls on materiel within the TO compliance category to ensure inspection dates permit the availability of serviceable stock.